jhn322/kometa-config/README.md

 ## Update Kometa

-This will update Kometa to the latest branch version.
+This will update Kometa to the latest version for the specific branch.

 ```powershell
 Stable: docker pull kometateam/kometa